 The end of Key Stage 4 and Post-16 progress made by students at Spalding Academy is excellent, with learners performing well above national average.
 We want to keep this success high and have implemented positive developments to our assessment and marking policy for all learners.

-Currently our teachers are working to mark all coursework and homework tasks, which is resulting in students at times receiving more limited feedback on their work and some general ‘tick and flick’ responses that serves no purpose in furthering a student’s learning.
-We feel that this current system can be a limiting factor for our learners, with certain comments made by teachers not being specific enough to help advance a students’ progress.
+Previously our teachers would mark all coursework and homework tasks, which resulted in students receiving more limited feedback on their work and some general ‘tick and flick’ responses that serves no purpose in furthering a student’s learning.
+We felt that this system was a limiting factor for our learners, with certain comments made by teachers not being specific enough to help advance a students’ progress.

-Moving forward we have reflected on our assessment processes and have recently introduced a new system, which will impact positively on all our learners, involving a wider variety of assessment: low stake (online activities, quizzes, etc); mid stake (practice exam questions, homework, etc) and high stake (end of unit tests, essays, coursework, exams, etc).
+Moving forward we evaluated our assessment processes and introduced a system which impacts positively on all our learners, involving a wider variety of assessment styles: ‘Low Stakes’ (online activities, quizzes, etc.) ‘Mid Stakes’ (practice exam questions, homework, etc.) and ‘High Stakes’ assessments (end of unit tests, essays, coursework, exams, etc.)

-In addition, rather than assess every single piece of work, our teachers will now start to mark a sample of student work in a ‘forensic way’, which will be shared with all learners in order to make any necessary refinements in their work, using our ‘purple pen redrafting system’ that is proven in its success.
+In addition, rather than assess every single piece of work, for selected pieces of assessment teachers may choose to mark a sample of student work in a ‘forensic way’, the feedback from which will be shared with all learners in order to make any necessary refinements in their work, often using our ‘purple pen redrafting system’ that is proven in its success.

 You may ask what this will mean for students and parents / carers?